DEVELOPMENTALLY-INFORMED THERAPY FOR

 • Noticeable changes in behavior, like an unusual drop in grades or increased risk-taking

-You might be concerned that your teen will respond negatively to a suggestion of therapy.
-They might feel criticized or uncomfortable that their struggles are noticeable, or they might be worried about what others will think.
+• You might be concerned that your teen will respond negatively to a suggestion of therapy.
+They might feel criticized or feel embarrassed that their struggles are noticeable, or they might be worried about what others will think.
 Here are a few ideas for approaching this important topic:

 • Keep it calm, open-ended, and nonjudgmental.
 “I’ve noticed that it seems like you’re [down, stressed, struggling] these days.
 I’d like to try to help you feel better.
 What do you think about having a conversation with a therapist for some support?”